-Marshall Foundation Scholarship: A scholarship supporting two years of post-graduate study in the United Kingdom at a university of the scholar’s choosing.
+Marshall Foundation Scholarship: A scholarship supporting two years of postgraduate study at any university in the United Kingdom.
 Trustees focus heavily on the applicant’s research interests and motivation, and require that the applicant have a compelling reason to work in a particular department and with a particular faculty member at the university the applicant wishes to attend.

 Gates Cambridge Scholarship: This is the mirror image of the Rhodes: an international scholarship program intended to enable outstanding students to pursue graduate study at the University of Cambridge.
 The Trustees award scholarships on the basis of an applicant’s intellectual ability, leadership capacity, and desire to use their knowledge for good.